Kidney Stone Symptoms: Common Warning Signs and When to Seek Help

 Can diet prevent kidney stone recurrence?

 Dietary modifications can reduce recurrence risk based on stone type.
 Calcium oxalate stones often respond to reduced oxalate intake and adequate calcium consumption.
 Uric acid stones improve with lower animal protein intake.
-A urologist analyzes stone composition and 24-hour urine collection to create targeted dietary recommendations rather than generic restrictions.
+A urologist analyses stone composition and 24-hour urine collection to create targeted dietary recommendations rather than generic restrictions.

 Next Steps